-To improve the utilization of micronutrient data, we provide an easy-to-use and “all-in-one” tool, the Statistical Apparatus for Micronutrient Biomarker Analysis (SAMBA) package in R software, which can be used to analyze 12 biomarkers, including 9 micronutrient biomarkers: retinol binding protein, serum retinol, serum b-12, Red Blood Cell (RBC) folate, serum folate, serum zinc, serum ferritin, soluble transferrin receptor (STfR), and serum Vitamin D, 2 inflammation biomarkers: Alpha(1)-acid glycoprotein (AGP) and C-Reactive Protein (CRP), and hemoglobin.
+To improve the utilization of micronutrient data, we provide an easy-to-use and “all-in-one” tool, the Statistical Apparatus for Micronutrient Biomarker Analysis (SAMBA) package in R software, which can be used to analyze 12 biomarkers, including 9 micronutrient biomarkers: retinol binding protein, serum retinol, vitamin b-12, Red Blood Cell (RBC) folate, serum folate, serum zinc, serum ferritin, soluble transferrin receptor (STfR), and serum Vitamin D, 2 inflammation biomarkers: Alpha(1)-acid glycoprotein (AGP) and C-Reactive Protein (CRP), and hemoglobin.
 Three primary advantages of this tool are that 1) it provides a single tool that streamlines MULTIPLE biomarker analysis for MULTIPLE datasets, which reduces the time required for analysts to clean and analyze biomarker datasets; 2) without any modification of the R package, this tool allows for analyzing additional biomarkers beyond the 12 example micronutrient biomarkers built into this package; 3) the package is built in R, a free and open-access software, which means no financial investment in software needed.
 The SAMBA package with example codes and example data is available online (Open Science Framework link: XXXX); the corresponding SAMBA package user manual is provided with this article (supplemental user manual 1).
 We hope the detailed user manual and examples will allow analysts to modify the example codes for their own micronutrient biomarker data.

-The objectives of this paper are to describe the current challenges in micronutrient biomarker analysis, display the general structure and features of the SAMBA package by explaining the underlying analysis algorithm, present example applications of the SAMBA package for micronutrient biomarker analysis using a single-site study in Kenya (10) and a nationally representative survey, the United States’ National Health And Nutrition Examination Survey (NHANES) 2003 – 2006 (11), and at the end, discuss the strengths and limitations of the SAMBA package.
+The objectives of this paper are to display the general structure and features of the SAMBA package by explaining the underlying analysis algorithm and to present example applications of the SAMBA package for micronutrient biomarker analysis using a single-site study in Kenya (10) and a nationally representative survey, the United States’ National Health And Nutrition Examination Survey (NHANES) 2003 – 2006 (11).

 Challenges in micronutrient biomarker analysis